Murder of Hanifa Abubakar

-Hanifa Abubakar (born April 5, 2016) was a Nigerian girl who was kidnapped and murdered by Abdumalik Tanko, the proprietor of her school Noble Kids Academy in Nassarawa, Kano State, Nigeria.
+Hanifa Abubakar (April 5, 2016 – c.
+December 18, 2021) was a five-year-old Nigerian girl who was kidnapped and murdered by Abdumalik Tanko, the proprietor of her school Noble Kids Academy in Nassarawa, Kano State, Nigeria.
 The case received national attention due to the young age of the victim and the manner of her death.

 Background

 She was the only daughter of her parents, Mr. and Mrs. Abubakar.

 Disappearance and murder

-Hanifa Abubakar was kidnapped on December 2, 2021, outside the Islamic School she attended at Kwanar Dakata, Nassarawa, Kano state by Abdulmalik.
+Hanifa Abubakar was kidnapped by Abdulmalik on December 2, 2021, outside the Islamic School she attended at Kwanar Dakata, Nassarawa, Kano state.
 He took her to his house at Tudun Murtala, Nassarawa Local Government Area in Kano State.
-He told his wife that she was the daughter of one of his teachers that travel.
+He told his wife that she was the daughter of one of his teachers who was traveling.
 On December 4, 2021, he contacted her families and demanded a ransom ₦6,000,000.00 ($14,600).

-On December 18, 2021, Mr. Abdulmalik realized that Hanifa recognized him.
-After he finished drinking tea around 23:00hrs, he put the remaining tea in an empty container of Bobo Yoghurt (a yoghurt-based milk drink for the children), and poured rat poison inside the tea.
-He picked her from his house when she was already sleeping and told her that he was taking her back to her uncle's house.
-On their way, he gave Hanifa the drink and she drank it, he told her that he had to pick up something from one of their schools at Kwanar Yan Gana Tudun Murtala, Nassarawa.
-When they entered the school, Hanifa finally died.
-He put her corpse in a sack and buried her in a shallow grave with the help of one Hashim Isyaku.
+On December 18, 2021, Mr. Abdulmalik realized that Hanifa could recognize him.
+After he finished drinking tea around 23:00hrs, he put the remaining tea in an empty container of Bobo Yoghurt (a yoghurt-based milk drink for the children) and poured rat poison into the tea.
+He picked Hanifa from his house where she was sleeping, and told her that he was taking her back to her uncle's house.
+On their way, he gave Hanifa the poisoned drink, and she drank it.
+He told her that he had to pick up something from one of their schools at Kwanar Yan Gana Tudun Murtala, Nassarawa.
+When they entered the school, Hanifa died.
+Abdulmalik put her corpse in a sack and buried her in a shallow grave with the help of one Hashim Isyaku.